toncho11/IBM_5160_Motherboard_Logic_Analyzer/README.md

 ### Checkpoint codes on 8255A

 The IBM 5160 outputs [4 diagnostic codes](http://www.minuszerodegrees.net/5160/post/5160_post_checkpoint_codes.htm) (3 if everything is OK).
 The values are "001", "010", "011" and "100".
 These can be read on the 8255A on the following pins 2, 3, 4 in that direction with names PA2, PA1, PA0.
 If "100" is shown repeatedly it means a memory error in the first 16 KB (or 64 KB) of memory.
 The initial state of the 3 pins is first all HIGH and then all LOW.
+Another way to see if the memory is to bleame if we see pulsing activity on the channel #1 output pin 13 of the 8253 timer chip.
+This meansthat the POST has advanced, but it has stopped because of the faulty memory.
+More on detecting faulty memory can be found [here](http://minuszerodegrees.net/5160/ram/5160_ram_flaw_use_of_checkit.htm)

 ### Versions:
 - Logic 2.3.15